WE-are-FPV/JeNo-Pocket-V2/README.md

 | **2** | **M2x14mm** standoffs **(3.5 diameter)** | for the camera |

 **Stack materials**

+Titanium is lighter, but it will tend to bend over time after repeated hard crashes.
+This is even more noticeable with taller stacks.

 | Quantity | Description | Details |
 | :---: | :--- | :--- |